Boarijore

-Boarijore (also spelled Boarijor) is a community development block that forms an administrative division in the Godda subdivision of the Godda district, Jharkhand state, India.
+Boarijore (also spelled Boarijor) is a CD block that forms an administrative division in the Godda subdivision of the Godda district, Jharkhand state, India.

 Geography

 Bara Boarijore, the CD Block headquarters, is located at 25°3′41.8″N 87°28′32.6″E.

 Boarijore is located 43 km from Godda, the district headquarters.

 Godda district is a plateau region with undulating uplands, long ridges and depressions.
 The western portion of the Rajmahal hills passes through the district.
-The plain areas have lost its once rich forests but the hills still retain some.
-Kajhia, Sunder and Sakri rivers flow through the district.
+The plain areas have lost their once-rich forests but the hills still retain some.
+The Kajhia, Sunder and Sakri rivers flow through the district.

-The Rajmahal Hills cover most of the Boarijore and Sunderpahari CD blocks in Godda district.
+The Rajmahal hills cover most of the Boarijore and Sunderpahari CD blocks in Godda district.

 Boarijore CD block is bounded by Meharama and Thakurgangti CD blocks on the north, Mandro, Borio and Barhait CD blocks in Sahibganj district on the east, Sunderpahari CD block on the south, and Pathargama, Mahagama and Meharama CD blocks on the west.

 Boarijore CD block has an area of 396.98 km2.Boarijore and Lalmatia police stations serve this block.
 Headquarters of this CD block is at Boarijore village.

 Demographics

 Population

-According to the 2011 Census of India, Boarijore CD block had a total population of 138,330, all of which were rural.
+According to the 2011 Census of India, Boarijore CD block had a total population of 138,330, all of it rural.
 There were 70,106 (51%) males and 68,224 (49%) females.
 Population in the age range 0–6 years was 25,352.
 Scheduled Castes numbered 4,409 (3.19%) and Scheduled Tribes numbered 76,935 (55.62%).

-In 2011 census Bara Boarijor (village) had a population of 2,423 and Chota Boarijor (village) had 295 persons.
+In 2011 census, Bara Boarijor (village) had a population of 2,423 and Chota Boarijor (village) had 295 persons.